Knut Sondre Sæbø

 However, individuals can construct even higher-order values that override self-preservation.
 The structure seems hierarchical: when a top-level idea is activated, there seems to be some alignment in lower level ideas.

-#3696·Dennis HackethalOP, 13 days agoMaybe I don’t understand the question, but I don’t think there’s a one-size-fits-all criterion to use for that scenario.
+#3696·Dennis HackethalOP, about 1 month agoMaybe I don’t understand the question, but I don’t think there’s a one-size-fits-all criterion to use for that scenario.
 It depends on the content of the ideas and how they conflict exactly.

 All I can say without more info is that we can try to criticize ideas and adopt the ones with no pending criticisms.
 That’s true for any kind of idea – explicit, inexplicit, conscious, unconscious, executable, etc. See #2281.